About Verla Kay:

 Verla and Terry's children are all grown now, and are each leading productive lives on their own.
 Their three sons are all single, and their only daughter, Portia, is happily married and has given Terry and Verla four incredibly wonderful grandchildren, two of whom have given them five beautiful great grandchildren.

 Today Verla considers her life to be idyllic.
 She lives with her husband and their two gorgeous cats, FruBear and Heidi.
 Verla spends many contented hours in front of her computer screen, thinking, plotting, planning and writing what she hopes will be wonderful books - and spending many more hours working with her website.

 Verla enjoys boating and fishing, reading, writing, cooking (but NOT cleaning house!) and games and puzzles of all sorts -- especially Pinochle.
 She spent many happy hours panning for gold with her husband in the hills of Sonora (before they moved to the state of Washington,) and she is very proud of a third-place Gold-Panning Competition trophy she won at the Tuolumne county fair in 1994.
 She loves all types of puzzle-type games, and when she is not writing, responding to e-mails or working on her website, she spends many enjoyable hours puzzling her way through one of the games on her computer.

 What the future may bring is always a mystery, but Verla is convinced that the years to come will be the most exciting, the most happy, that she and Terry have yet experienced.
 And only time will tell if she is correct in her assessment of the future.
-In the meantime, she continues to write for children and loves every minute of her life.
+In the meantime, she continues to write and loves every minute of her life.
 (Well, every minute except those she spends fighting with her computer when she’s trying to do something and her computer does what she “tells” it to do instead of what she “wants” it to do!)